onstructive/addresses/README.md

 ##### Domain

-The domain module represents the persistence layer and holds JPA entities and their repositories (see https://micronaut-projects.github.io/micronaut-data/latest/guide/).
+The domain module represents the persistence layer and holds JPA entities, and their repositories (see https://micronaut-projects.github.io/micronaut-data/latest/guide/).

 ##### Services API